Shresthaa-Adhikary/trusted_relationship/project/docs/method2.md

 **4. Load Private Key to PuTTY:**

 * Open PuTTY.
-* In the left-hand Category pane, navigate to Connection -> SSH -> Auth.
+* In the left-hand Category pane, navigate to Connection -> SSH -> Auth -> credential.
 * Click on the "Browse" button and select the private key file (id_rsa.ppk) you generated with PuTTYgen.
-* Go back to the Session category, enter the username@hostname or (IP address) of the other user in the "Host Name" field.
+* Go back to the Session category, enter the `username@hostname` or (IP address) in the "Host Name" field.

 ![load user2 privkey](browse_user2_privkey.JPG)